mognify/taisharyu/src/content/docs/people/Takahiro_Yamamoto.md

 Shihan (Senior Instructor) 師範.

-Yamamoto-sensei is responsible for ensuring the precise technical application of Hyoho Taisha-ryu’s teachings.
-As Shihan, he supports both the Sōke and the broader practitioner base through hands-on instruction, correction, and dissemination of the art’s combative heart.

 ---

-## Takahiro Yamamoto: Technical Leader of Hyoho Taisha-ryu

 **Takahiro Yamamoto** (山本 隆博), born on March 21, 1970, in Yatsushiro City, Kumamoto Prefecture, is a distinguished martial artist and the current Shihan (master instructor) of Hyoho Taisha-ryu.
 He serves as the Kancho (head) of the Ryū-Sen-Kan Dōjō, the school's headquarters in Yatsushiro, and acts as the technical leader under the 15th Sōke (headmaster), **Eriko Uehara**.